JohnMaturan97/terraform-aws-aredsft-cluster/README.md

-# AWS Terraform Example Redshift Database Module
+# Terraform AWS Redshift Database Module

 This Terraform module provisions an Amazon Redshift database, designed to allow for scalable storage and retrieval of data across cloud servers.